Robinpig/Note/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

  * If the task cannot be submitted for execution, either because this
  * executor has been shutdown or because its capacity has been reached,
  * the task is handled by the current {@code RejectedExecutionHandler}.
- *
- * @param command the task to execute
- * @throws RejectedExecutionException at discretion of
- *         {@code RejectedExecutionHandler}, if the task
- *         cannot be accepted for execution
+ */
- * @throws NullPointerException if {@code command} is null */ public void execute(Runnable command) {
+public void execute(Runnable command) {
     if (command == null)
         throw new NullPointerException();
-    /*
-     * Proceed in 3 steps:
-     *
-     * 1. If fewer than corePoolSize threads are running, try to
-     * start a new thread with the given command as its first
-     * task.
-The call to addWorker atomically checks runState and
-     * workerCount, and so prevents false alarms that would add
-     * threads when it shouldn't, by returning false.
-     *
-     * 2. If a task can be successfully queued, then we still need
-     * to double-check whether we should have added a thread
-     * (because existing ones died since last checking) or that
-     * the pool shut down since entry into this method.
-So we
-     * recheck state and if necessary roll back the enqueuing if
-     * stopped, or start a new thread if there are none.
-     *
-     * 3. If we cannot queue task, then we try to add a new
-     * thread.
-If it fails, we know we are shut down or saturated
-     * and so reject the task.
-     */

     int c = ctl.get();
     if (workerCountOf(c) < corePoolSize) {
         if (addWorker(command, true))
             return;
         c = ctl.get();
     }

     if (isRunning(c) && workQueue.offer(command)) {
         int recheck = ctl.get();
         if (! isRunning(recheck) && remove(command))